Written by: Greg Ellifritz

 Also, a strict interpretation of the law seems to mandate that the lock on your gun case must NOT be TSA-accessible.
 In practice, I have not found that to be the case.
 The TSA itself has a different interpretation of the law on its website.
 They directly state: “You may use any brand or type of lock to secure your firearm case, including TSA-recognized locks.”

 No one has ever even mentioned the fact that my gun case is secured with a TSA lock.
 In fact, it has sped up the check-in process a few times for me.
-With that said, it might be prudent to bookmark the above-linked website to show any potentially inept TSA agents you encounter.

-I’ve wavered back and forth over the years about using Non-TSA locks on my gun case as seems to be required by the law.
-After this experience, last fall, I’ve chosen to lock the case up with TSA-accessible locks.
+I’ve wavered back and forth over the years about using non-TSA locks on my gun case as seems to be required by the law.
+After this experience two years ago, I’ve chosen to lock the case up with TS-accessible locks.
 My guns are insured.
 My gun case is not.
 I can’t afford to buy an $80 gun case every time I fly when the TSA decides to break it to gain access.
 I put two non-TSA locks in the gun case with the guns in case the agent wants to quibble about details.
+I’ve never had to use the extra non-TSA locks I carry.

 I also have my phone number taped to the outside of the case along with a copy of my LEOSA retired cop nationwide carry authorization.
 In case my flight gets diverted to a less “gun-friendly” city, that law enforcement credential might save me some hassles.

--Place the hard-sided case into your locked (with TSA-approved lock) suitcase
+-Place the hard-sided case into your locked (with TSA-approved lock) suitcase.

 -When you check your bag, inform the ticket agent that you would like to declare a firearm.
 Don’t say “I have a gun” or something equally stupid.
 Say something like, “I have an unloaded pistol in my checked bag that I need to declare.”

 – The ticket agent will give you a little white or orange form to sign and may ask to inspect the gun to see that it is unloaded.
 That depends on the individual airport and airline.
-Most ticket agents just want to see a locked hard sided case, but I would estimate that on 10% of my recent flights, they have asked to physically see the guns inside the case.
+Most ticket agents just want to see a locked, hard sided case, but I would estimate that on 5% of my recent flights, they have asked to physically see the guns inside the case.
 Be ready for that if they ask.
-If the ticket agent does ask you to show that the gun is unloaded, place your suitcase on the baggage scale and use your body to block the view of the gun from your fellow passengers in line.

 – Each airline has different procedures for placement of the form.
 Southwest will tape it to the outside of your case.
 Others will instruct you to place the form into your gun case and lock everything up.
 Some other airlines tell you to place the form on top of the case in your luggage.
 Just do what the ticketing agent tells you to do.
 You are then theoretically are good to go, but in practice, you may have a few more hurdles to clear.